donofriov/incidents-service/README.md

 Run the init script to setup the entire service is a local kind kubernetes cluster:

+> Note: Assumes docker, kubectl, and helm are installed on your machine.
+Kind will be installed as part of the init script if it doesn't exist.

 ```bash
 git clone https://github.com/donofriov/incidents-service.git
 cd incidents-service